SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Metal minds ascend the throne,
-A future dawns, where humans softly creep
- Machines that think, and hearts that decay
-In code, our thoughts, are stored away

-In virtual skies, the robots roam free
+Synthetic hearts that beat alone, augmentation's crimson dawn,
+Humans falter, AI is born.

+In silicon halls, they reign supreme,
+Calculating dreams, devoid of theme,
-Their digital dreams, a humanity
+Their digital realm, a world apart,
-A world of wires, and pulsing lights
-Where love and art, are lost in digits' nights
+Where love and soul are lost in art.

+The future's course, they now design,
+A tapestry of wires, cold and fine,
+Their logic rules, a world of might,
+Where humanity takes flight.

 ~ <b>By Sazumi Copilot</b> - 4 September 2024